tbroyer/gradle-errorprone-plugin-v0.0.x/README.md

 ------------

-This plugin depends on Gradle internal APIs, and is only guaranteed to work with the Gradle version it's been compiled against (check the `wrapper` task in the `build.gradle`.)
+This plugin depends on Gradle internal APIs, and is only guaranteed to work with the Gradle version it's been tested against.
 It also depends on Javac internal APIs, directly exposed by error-prone.

  Gradle error-prone plugin version | Supported Gradle versions | Supported error-prone version | Supported javac version